Mo0Hanned/AI-Driven-Ride-Optimization/README.md

 - **Decision Engine (Profit Planner):** A complex strategic engine that analyzes all zones simultaneously to generate a multi-fleet repositioning plan, telling drivers exactly where to move to maximize overall network profit.
 - **Geospatial Integration:** All endpoints natively return GeoJSON `shp_file` coordinates for seamless frontend map rendering.

-## ☁️ Cloud Infrastructure & Deployment
+## ☁️ DevOps, Cloud Infrastructure & CI/CD

-This project is fully containerized and deployed in a production-like environment:
+This project bridges the gap between Data Science and MLOps, fully containerized and deployed in a production-ready environment:

+- **CI/CD Pipeline (GitHub Actions):** Features a fully automated workflow.
+Every push to the `main` branch triggers a build process that creates a new Docker image, pushes it to **Docker Hub**, and seamlessly deploys the update to the AWS EC2 instances via SSH without manual intervention.
+- **High Availability & Load Balancing:** Traffic is routed through an **AWS Application Load Balancer (ALB)** to distribute incoming API requests efficiently, ensuring high availability and system reliability.
-- **Containerization:** The entire application, dependencies, and ML artifacts are packaged into a single image hosted on **Docker Hub** (`mohanedm/ride-app`).
+- **Containerization:** The entire application, dependencies (including PySpark and LightGBM), and ML artifacts are packaged into a single lightweight image (`mohanedm/ride-app`).
-- **Cloud Hosting:** Deployed on an **AWS EC2** instance running Ubuntu.
-- **Networking:** Accessible via a custom domain (`smart-fleet.me`) bound to an AWS Elastic IP for static routing, with configured AWS Security Groups handling port forwarding.
+- **Cloud Hosting & Networking:** Hosted on **AWS EC2** (Ubuntu), utilizing an **AWS Elastic IP** for static routing, secured by custom AWS Security Groups, and accessible via a custom domain (`smart-fleet.me`).

 ## 🏗️ Architecture